Stacks Subgraphs Beta

-Ensure setup (skip any step already done, use the project's package manager):
+Ensure setup once, skipping any step already done:

-A subgraph definition has three parts: sources (what events to listen for), a schema (what tables to create), and handlers (how to process each event into rows).
+A subgraph has three parts: sources (what events to listen for), a schema (what tables to create), and handlers (how to turn each event into rows).
+Writes are batched and flushed atomically per block.

 export default defineSubgraph({